The Abducens Nerve (CN VI)

 In this article, we shall look at the anatomy of the abducens nerve – its anatomical course, motor functions and clinical relevance.

-The abducens nerve arises from the abducens nucleus in the pons of the brainstem, and exits at the junction of the pons and the medulla.
+The abducens nerve arises from the abducens nucleus in the pons of the brainstem.
+It exits the brainstem at the junction of the pons and the medulla.

 It then enters the subarachnoid space and pierces the dura mater to travel in an area known as Dorello’s canal.

-The abducens nerve innervates a single muscle – the lateral rectus, one of the muscles of oculomotion.
-This muscle takes its origin from the common tendinous ring, and acts to abduct the eyeball (i.e. to rotate the gaze away from the midline).
+The lateral rectus originates from the lateral part of the common tendinous ring, and attaches to the anterolateral aspect of the sclera.
+It acts to abduct the eyeball (i.e. to rotate the gaze away from the midline).

-Other causes of abducens nerve damage include diabetic neuropathy and thrombophlebitis of the cavernous sinus – in these cases, it is rare for the abducens nerve to be affected in isolation.
+Other causes include diabetic neuropathy and thrombophlebitis of the cavernous sinus (in these cases, it is rare for the abducens nerve to be affected in isolation).